 Makers Empire helps K8 educators integrate 3D printing and design thinking into their school curriculum.
 Our tailored solutions for schools include professional development for teachers, over 130 curriculum-aligned lesson plans, easy to use 3D software, a teacher’s dashboard and analytics.
 We also offer 3D printing hardware packages bundled together with training and ongoing support.
 Join our community today.

-Ready to make a purchase?
 Buy online with a credit card or request a quotation.

 Test quality, suitability and ease of use with a free trial.